 5 reasons Kerala will grab your attention

-Kerala is one of the most beautiful places to visit any time of the year.
-It is believed that December to February are the best months to visit.
+Kerala is one of the most beautiful places to visit at any time of the year.
+It is believed that December to February is the best months to visit.
 That may be so, but also know that monsoon creates magic in Kerala.

 With lush greenery gracing its backwaters and hills, cloudy sunsets, cool breeze and an array of festivals, Kerala becomes a must-visit monsoon destination in India.
 Sporadic showers heighten the romance of the season, making it all the more cheerful and pretty.
 Though monsoons might not be the best time to hit the beaches in Kerala, here are a few reasons why you must not miss visiting this beautiful Indian state in monsoons.

 To be in Kerala during the Onam festival is a delight.
 The harvest festival is one of the most important in Kerala.
 You will be able to savour the rich cultural heritage through folk dances like Kathakali and Mohini Attam, the world’s oldest martial arts form – Kalaripayattu, decorated elephants, flowers, traditional games and elaborate feasts.
 Festivities carry on for about 10 days, culminating with Thiru Onam.